-- a detailed justification of the suitability of the site and that the site can accommodate the proposed development having regard to its potential environmental impacts, land contamination, permissibility, strategic context and existing site constraints; - an assessment of the potential impacts of the development on existing land uses on the site and adjacent land, including: - agricultural land, flood prone land, nearby drinking water catchments, Crown lands, mining, quarries, mineral or petroleum rights (if relevant); - a soil survey to determine the soil characteristics and consider the potential for salinity, acid sulfate soils, and erosion to occur, and: - a cumulative impact assessment of nearby developments. - an assessment of the compatibility of the development with existing land uses, during construction, operation and after decommissioning, including: - consideration of the zoning provisions applying to the land, including subdivision (if required); - completion of a Land Use Conflict Risk Assessment in accordance with the Department of Industries Land Use Conflict Risk Assessment Guide (if required); - an assessment of impact on agricultural resources and agricultural production on the site and region; and - a preliminary investigation into potential contamination across the site, in accordance with the State Environmental Planning Policy (Resilience and Hazards) 2021 (Hazards SEPP) (as required).
+- a detailed justification of the suitability of the site and that the site can accommodate the proposed development having regard to its potential environmental impacts, land contamination, permissibility, strategic context and existing site constraints; - an assessment of the potential impacts of the development on existing land uses on the site and adjacent land, including: - agricultural land, flood prone land, nearby drinking water catchments, Crown lands, mining, quarries, mineral or petroleum rights (if relevant); - a soil survey to determine the soil characteristics and consider the potential for salinity, acid sulfate soils, and erosion to occur; - a cumulative impact assessment of nearby developments; - an assessment of the compatibility of the development with existing land uses, during construction, operation and after decommissioning, including: - consideration of the zoning provisions applying to the land, including subdivision (if required); and - completion of a Land Use Conflict Risk Assessment in accordance with the Department of Industries Land Use Conflict Risk Assessment Guide (if required). - a preliminary investigation into potential contamination across the site, in accordance with the State Environmental Planning Policy (Resilience and Hazards) 2021 (Hazards SEPP) (as required).

-Visual - including:
+Landscape and Visual - including:

-a detailed assessment of the likely visual impacts of all components of the project on surrounding residences (including approved developments, lodged development applications and dwelling entitlements), and key locations, scenic of significant vistas and road corridors in the public domain: and details of measures to mitigate and/or manage potential impacts (including a draft landscaping plan for on-site perimeter planting, with evidence it has been developed in consultation with affected landowners).
+- a detailed assessment of the likely visual impacts of all components of the project on surrounding residences (including approved developments, lodged development applications and dwelling entitlements), and key locations, scenic quality of significant vistas and road corridors in the public domain; - details of measures to mitigate and/or manage potential impacts (including a draft landscaping plan for on-site perimeter planting, with evidence it has been developed in consultation with affected landowners)